kdiffin/swagtask/README.md

+## TODOS:

+- [ ] finish the main page and abstract the update logic of the tags
+- [ ] split the task updating and tag creation/relation endpoints

+---

 chat gippity made the readme
 im doing this to learn htmx and golang i hate react now im a based htmxpilled dev now f the virtual dom